luteberget/trainspotting/docs/src/routes.md

-# Interlocking
+# Interlocking 🔒

-The safety-critical low-level control systems in railways tasked with
+An **interlocking** is the safety-critical low-level control system in railways, tasked with ensuring that all actions involving signals and movable elements are performed in a safe manner.

+The main operating mode of the interlocking is to take requests for **setting a route**, and then moving track elements and giving signals if this route is safe to set.
 Routes are the **atomic unit of allocation** from the dispatcher's point of view.
 Note that the atomic unit of de-allocation is typically smaller than the route, a feature of interlockings which is called *partial release*.